 - Gleason score

-When it comes to purchasing life insurance, the cost of your premium is highly dependent on how the cancer was treated.
-From the life insurance company’s standpoint, a prostatectomy is the safest option.
+When it comes to life insurance, the cost of your policy will depend on how the cancer was treated.
+From the insurance company’s standpoint, a prostatectomy is the safest option.
 During this surgery, a portion or all of the prostate gland is removed to keep the cancer from spreading.

-If your cancer was treated with radiation by either external beam radiation, (such as IMRT, SBRT, proton-beam, etc.), or brachytherapy (such as radioactive seeds), you will need to wait at least 12 months from you last treatment before you are eligible for approval with a term life insurance policy.
-This waiting period is required by the insurance companies because they will need to verify that your treatment was successful with an acceptable PSA of 0.1 or less.
-In this situation, some life insurance companies may be able to offer you a “standard” rate class.
+If your cancer was treated with radiation by either external beam radiation, (such as IMRT, SBRT, proton-beam, etc.), or brachytherapy (such as radioactive seeds), you'll need to wait at least 12 months from you last treatment before you're eligible for a fully-underwritten life insurance policy.

 After your treatment for prostate cancer has finished, your PSA should always be below 0.1.
 If your prostate has been removed, the term life insurance companies will typically decline any applicant with a PSA of 0.02 or higher.